 The next steps in the process looked something like this: innovate – develop – test – test some more – innovate and refine – tweak – redo – and test again – and retest – refine some more – retest some more – validate - localize.
 All of this High-Thinking experimentation ensures the innovation adheres to our Low-Tech principles and increases the chances of a successful implementation.

 Low-tech solutions are a great fit for the world’s most remote and underserved communities.
 These off-grid communities are typically the last places to receive support.
 Development initiatives frequently focus on the communities where donor dollars can reach the most people in the shortest amount of time.
 Thus, often the poorest and most isolated communities, which could greatly benefit from access to resources, remain unchanged.
 Low-Tech serves them!

-Currently, we are focused on expanding access to our Low-Tech Wood Mold innovation to give remote, rural communities access to clean water.
-Eventually, we plan to expand operations into one of our other Horizons of Life: Energy, Agriculture, or Economic Development.
+We are currently focused on expanding access to our award-winning Wood Mold for BioSand Filters, that is revolutionizing clean water access across the developing world.
+In the not-too-distant future, we plan to expand operations into one of our other Horizons of Life: Energy, Agriculture, or Economic Development.
 After we select our next Horizon, we will begin the same design process to research, evaluate, ideate, prototype, and develop an innovation which follows the principles of Low-Tech.
-This way, we ensure our impact is equitable, sustainable, and builds the capacity of the communities we work with!
+This way, we ensure our impact is equitable, easy to us, affordable, sustainable, and builds the capacity of the communities we work with!